oniseven/CI4-AdminLTE/README.md

 ### Set Up Database Group
 - Method: `dbgroup()`

-Use this method only when you decided to use `loadQuery` instead of `loadData` method, by default it will load the `default` group.
+If you need to access the table in different group, you can use this method to set the database configs group.

 ```php
 $dt->dbGroup('db_group2');